 - What is the core headline and attention-grabber?

-If you can’t tell, the culture of our market research firm is built on thought-leadership and educating our clients through our market research company blog.
+If you can’t tell, the culture of Drive Research is built on thought-leadership and educating our clients through our market research company blog.

 We enjoy the process that is market research, not just the outcomes.

 This attention to detail and our systematic process offers us the ability to lend expertise in the areas you need it.

 Recommended Reading: Benefits of Working with a Third-Party Research Firm